brunogolik/AmagiDevAssignment/AmagiDevAssignment/README.txt

 The most expensive part of the process is the insertion into the binary file.
-In order to "squeeze" the new payload into the file, the tailing data (the data that comes after the payload's rightful position) must be copied to a temporary file and then returned after tha payload has been inserted (alternatively, the process can be done without a second file through buffers, but the logic is slightly more complex.
-In my implementation, I use a temporary file).
+In order to "squeeze" the new payload into the file, the tailing data (the data that comes after the payload's rightful position) must be copied to a temporary file and then returned after tha payload has been inserted.
 Since the problem requires that the file be updated each time a new packet arrives, the cost of this operation could potentially make the process slow.

 Therefore, if speed is crucial, and there are no working memory restrictions,